Sunday, 25 April 2010

 250g dried Fettuccine (can also use spinach Fettuccine)

-1 tbsp butter or margarine (can substitute with the same amount Extra virgin olive oil)
+1 tbsp butter (can substitute with the same amount Extra virgin olive oil)

 1 medium brown onion, finely chopped